Benefits For Pensioners Over 70 | Boost Your Retirement Income

 Are you eligible?

-This scheme is aimed at people living in the UK born before 26th September 1956.
+This scheme is aimed at people living in the UK born before 23rd September 1958 who claim certain means-tested benefits.

-If you live in a care home, you can also get a Winter Fuel Payment.
+If you live in a care home, you may also be able to get a Winter Fuel Payment.

 However, you won’t be eligible if you: